 Broadly speaking the Boston Terrier can be divided into three weight classes;

 Their height is usually between 12 to 17 inches at the shoulder.
 As your puppy matures, he goes through a variety of physical changes, emotional changes, and growth and weight gain.

 These changes are somewhat dependent on the kind of diet they are provided and their environment.

 Between the first two weeks, they will mostly nurse and sleep.
 They are blind and deaf during this time.
-Still, immediately after being born, their sense of touch and taste are initiated.
+Still, immediately after being born, their sense of touch and taste is initiated.

-In the next two weeks, its eyesight and hearing ability will develop, and his behavior will also start to change depending on his littermates and the owner.
+In the next two weeks, their eyesight and hearing ability will develop, and his behavior will also start to change depending on his littermates and the owner.

 The next 3 to 12 weeks are the prime time for his early socialization and the opportunity for you to train him to be an ideal house pet.
 You can introduce him to different sounds and develop his eating habits.
 Introduce him to new people and the pets if there are any present in your home.

 After this, their growth continues, and so does the training process.
 However, some breeders say that it can’t be explicitly quoted how tall will a full-grown adult blue Boston Terrier be or how much his weight would be.

 If it is a purebred, then you can decide that according to the parents, but it may be difficult to conclude with a mixed breed dog.
 Although, the weight of the female and male Boston Terriers varies between 9.92 to 24.25 lbs depending on their size.

 For easier understanding, a breakdown of their weight depending on the dog’s age in months is provided below.